sharife/golden-thread/site/content/_index.md

     cta: Read More Now
     link: '/get-involved/casting'
     text: >-
-      We'll be holding both General and show-specific auditions on March 31.
+      We will be conducting General Auditions by VIDEO SUBMISSION ONLY.
+Show-specific auditions will be held on May 26th.
 Equity and non-Equity actors are invited.
 Actors of Middle Eastern and diverse cultural backgrounds are encouraged.
   - image: >-
       https://ucarecdn.com/9d8b62b0-a24c-4d08-8b70-b5aa87a4a5aa/-/crop/3995x2455/0,281/-/preview/
     subtitle: Submit your Short Play for Consideration in ReOrient 2021